dynamsoft-docs/document-viewer-docs/_v1.1/api/errorlist.md

  ---------- | ---------------------------------------------
  -80200     | File type is not supported.
  -80201     | docUid does not allow duplicate.
- -80202     | Failed to read the PDF file becouse it's encrypted and the correct password is not provided.
+ -80202     | Failed to read the PDF file because it's encrypted and the correct password is not provided.

 ## Viewer releated Error